D-Heger/VoxelGameEngine/docs/TASKS.md

       - **Deliverables:** Reworked ui elements.
       - **Implementation Context:** (none)
     - [ ] **Subtask ID:** P4-T6.10
-      - **Name:** Rework existing ui displays to use the new layouting system
+      - **Name:** Rework existing ui menus to use the new layouting system
-      - **Description:** Rework existing ui displays to use the new layouting system.
-This should include the performance menu and the pause menu.
+      - **Description:** Rework existing ui menus to use the new layouting system.
+This should include the debug menu and the pause menu.
-      - **Deliverables:** Reworked ui displays.
+      - **Deliverables:** Reworked ui menus.
       - **Implementation Context:** (none)
     - [ ] **Subtask ID:** P4-T6.X
       - **Name:** (OPTIONAL) Add debug visualisation for the layouting to make it easier to use.